Sean Burnett: Los Angeles Angels

 On December 5, 2012, Burnett agreed to a two-year, $9.5 million contract with the Los Angeles Angels of Anaheim, pending a physical examination.
 The contract became official on December 12.
 On August 7, 2013, Burnett underwent elbow surgery and it prematurely ended his 2013 season.

-After being almost a full year out, Burnett came back to pitch for the Angels in May 2014; after 3 appearances, Burnett was placed back on the DL.
+After being almost a full year out, Burnett came back to pitch for the Angels in May 2014; after 3 appearances, Burnett was placed back on the disabled list.
 After an MRI, it was revealed Burnett had a torn UCL, ending his 2014 season.
 The Angels declined his 2015 option on October 30, making him a free agent.

-Return to Washington
+Washington Nationals (second stint)

 On November 16, 2015, Burnett signed a minor league contract with the Washington Nationals.
 While Burnett did not allow a run during spring training, he was informed on April 1, 2016, that he had not made the team.
 He chose to exercise an opt-out clause in his contract and become a free agent.

 Los Angeles Dodgers

-Burnett agreed to a minor league deal with the Los Angeles Dodgers on April 9, 2016.
+Burnett agreed to a minor league contract with the Los Angeles Dodgers on April 9, 2016.
+In seven appearances for the Triple-A Oklahoma City Dodgers, Burnett recorded a 2.35 ERA with five strikeouts across 7 2/3 innings pitched.

 Atlanta Braves

-On May 2, 2016, Burnett opted out of his deal with the Los Angeles Dodgers and signed a minor league deal with the Atlanta Braves.
-He opted out of his contract and became a free agent on May 20, 2016.
+On May 2, 2016, Burnett opted out of his deal with the Dodgers and signed a minor league contract with the Atlanta Braves.
+He made six scoreless appearances for the Triple-A Gwinnett Braves, recording five strikeouts over 5 1/3 innings pitched.
+Burnett opted out of his contract and became a free agent on May 20.

 Minnesota Twins

-On May 23, 2016, Burnett signed a minor-league deal with the Minnesota Twins.
+On May 23, 2016, Burnett signed a minor league contract with the Minnesota Twins.
+In 29 appearances for the Triple-A Rochester Red Wings, Burnett compiled an 0–3 record and 2.15 ERA with 18 strikeouts and three saves across 29 1/3 innings pitched.

-Third stint with Washington
+Washington Nationals (third stint)

-Burnett was acquired by the Washington Nationals for cash considerations on August 19, 2016, moving from the Twins' Class-AAA affiliate, the Rochester Red Wings, to the Nationals' affiliate, the Syracuse Chiefs.
-His contract was purchased from Syracuse by the Nationals on September 2, 2016, and he made his first major league appearance since 2014 the following day, coming out of the Nationals' bullpen in a game against the division rival New York Mets at Citi Field.
+On August 19, 2016, Burnett was traded to the Washington Nationals in exchange for cash considerations; he was subsequently assigned to the Nationals' Triple-A affiliate, the Syracuse Chiefs.
+On September 2, the Nationals selected Burnett's contract, adding him to their active roster, and he made his first major league appearance since 2014 the following day, coming out of the Nationals' bullpen in a game against the division rival New York Mets at Citi Field.
 He faced one batter, Curtis Granderson, and retired him on a lineout.

 Philadelphia Phillies

-On December 10, 2016, Burnett signed a minor league contract with the Philadelphia Phillies.
-He was released on March 26, 2017.
+On December 10, 2016, Burnett signed a minor league contract with the Philadelphia Phillies organization.
+He was released prior to the start of the season on March 26, 2017.